microsoft/RxKql/Samples/MultiQuery/Readme.md

 Here:
 - The `Comment` property contains the comments such as `// MSFT is high`
 - The Output property is the event that passed through.
-In this example there were only filters, so teh schema is not changing, but if there were `project`, `extend`, `summarize` etc. the schema may be different on output.
+In this example there were only filters, so the schema is not changing, but if there were `project`, `extend`, `summarize` etc. statements in the query, the schema may be different on output.
 See the list of [supported](SupportedFunctions.md) operators and functions.
-- There is also a `Query` property, which has teh text of the query that produced the output
+- There is also a `Query` property, which has the text of the query that produced the output

 Finally, in most real applications we expect to have existing IObservable that represents the stream.
-Here for teh sake of example we construct the stream in two steps:
+Here for the sake of example we construct the stream in two steps:

 1: Create infinite IEnumerable sequence of tickers:
 ```cs